Terrance Keenan is a former rare books and manuscripts librarian, and is also a poet, artist and Zen Buddhist monk. His books and essays include:

-St. Nadie in Winter: Zen Encounters with Loneliness: Charles Tuttle, summer 2001.
+St. Nadie in Winter: Zen Encounters with Loneliness: Charles Tuttle, 2001.

 Finalist for the national NAPRA Nautilus Award.

-Recently republished in a second edition as Zen Encounters with Loneliness
+Republished in a second edition as Zen Encounters with Loneliness, Wisdom Publications, 2014.

 Practicing Eternity, BASFAL Books, 1996.